ann-arzamm/ann-arzamm/README.md

   - React
   - Bootstrap

-⚡*I have so much to learn and I'm very exited to do so!
-Please consider lack in my knowledge as an apportunity to shape my skills the way you need them to be for your projects.*
+⚡*I have so much to learn, and I'm very excited to do so!
+Please consider lack in my knowledge as an opportunity to shape my skills the way you need them to be for your projects.*

 - 🚀 my [custom webpack5 build](https://github.com/ann-arzamm/webpack-5-frontend) I use in my projects
 - 🏠 work remotely from Russia